UK: Stabbing attack in Manchester an 'act of terrorism' | DW | 11.10.2019

 Three people hospitalized

-The center has been evacuated.
-Two women and a man have been hospitalized and a third victim "has been assessed and did not need to go to hospital" according to a tweet by Manchester Greater Police.
+The shopping center was evacuated following the incident.
+Two women and a man have been hospitalized while a third victim was "assessed and did not need to go to hospital," according to Manchester Greater Police.

-"Given the location of the incident and its nature, officers from Counter Terrorism Police North West are leading the investigation," said Greater Manchester Police.
+"Given the location of the incident and its nature, officers from Counter Terrorism Police North West are leading the investigation," it said.

-"Although the injuries are nasty, we are told that, thankfully, none are life-threatening," Chief Constable Jackson clarified.
+"Although the injuries are nasty, we are told that, thankfully, none are life-threatening," said Chief Constable Jackson.

 According to eyewitnesses, emergency services were quick to arrive and deal with the situation.
-Prime Minister Boris Johnson also tweeted a "thank you to our amazing emergency services."
+Prime Minister Boris Johnson also tweeted: "Thank you to our amazing emergency services."

 Police have launched an investigation after mosques in the central city of Birmingham were targeted overnight.
 A counterterrorism unit is investigating.
 (21.03.2019)